luojiebin/cs186/hw1/README.md

        *Note*: `binid` 0 corresponds to the lowest salaries, and `binid` 9 corresponds to the highest.
 The ranges are left-inclusive (i.e. `[low, high)`) -- so the `high` value is excluded.
 For example, if bin 2 has a `high` value of 100000, salaries of 100000 belong in bin 3, and bin 3 should have a `low` value of 100000.

+       *Note*: The `high` value of bin 9 just needs to be no smaller than the largest salary (the `high` value for only this bin may be inclusive).

     3. Now let's compute the Year-over-Year change in min, max and average player salary.
 For each year with recorded salaries after the first, return the `yearid`, `mindiff`, `maxdiff`, and `avgdiff` with respect to the previous year.
 Order the output by `yearid` in *ascending* order.
 (You should omit the very first year of recorded salaries from the result.)

     4. In 2001, the max salary went up by over $6 million.
 Write a query to find the players that had the max salary in 2000 and 2001.
 Return the `playerid`, `namefirst`, `namelast`, `salary` and `yearid` for those two years.
 If multiple players tied for the max salary in a year, return all of them.